Career Profile of an Equine Insurance Agent

 Education & Training

-A four-year college degree is preferred by most insurance agencies, though a wide variety of majors are acceptable forms of preparation for this career path.
+A four-year college degree is preferred by most insurance agencies, although a wide variety of majors are acceptable forms of preparation for this career path.
 Coursework in accounting, marketing, communications, technology, mathematics, and economics will prepare an equine insurance agent well for their duties.
 A background working with horses can also be particularly helpful as it will make the agent very familiar with the specialized equine terminology.

 An aspiring equine insurance sales agent must first be licensed to sell property and casualty insurance in their state.
 Licensing requirements differ from one state to the next but may involve completion of training courses, passing a state licensing exam, and paying various licensing fees.
 Completion of continuing education credits is necessary to maintain a license in most states; this generally involves attending industry conferences and seminars.